cd-bash/webhub/src/content/logs/articles/making-cd-labs-animation/article.md

 ![View of the 3D laser reader with its laser effect](LASER_IMAGE){noclick}

 The model, a hybrid of a CD and vinyl reader, moves along its own rail and features a laser effect.
 This effect was achieved using intricate geometry nodes.
-I admit I was unsure how to approach this particular problem and heavily relied on two tutorials by BLANK and BLANK to get the desired result.
+I admit I was unsure how to approach this particular problem and tweaked over this [tutorial](https://www.youtube.com/watch?v=Pw5EgBZULJU) to get the desired result.

 To further enhance the scene's complexity, I incorporated falling cables, also generated through geometry nodes (again, I know).
 These cables interact with and attach to several simple cubes positioned out of the cameras' view.